ZMath / Zero Boundary Algebra

 Policy entitlement

-Licensed servers can use approved entitlement checks for business or self-hosted Shield access.
+Licensed servers can use approved entitlement checks for self-hosted Shield and Q Call access.

 Protected source boundary